Piro Preman: Biography

 Piro Preman refused to be an abandoned lover at the mercy of a cruel beloved.
 She refused to wait for a beloved who would deign to give her his acceptance.
 She wrote:

 “Piro!
 I will not accept the companionship of a lie.

 Those that are separated will never meet, just like a broken thread.

 Nor family, nor your in-laws, not your age-mates, neither your friends.

 They disperse as people do when they disembark from a boat.”

 Piro writes that her actions result in her being abducted, and forcibly transported from Lahore to Wazirabad.
 She is incarcerated at Wazirabad by a woman named Mehrunissa.
 Piro describes that she was able to befriend two women, Janu and Rehmati, and utilise their help to send a message to Gulab Das.
 The guru sends two of his disciples, Gulab Singh and Chatar Singh, to Wazirabad.
 With the help of sympathisers, the disciples are able to rescue Piro and bring her back to Gulab Das' establishment in Chathian Wala.

 Piro and Gulab Das shared an intimate relationship despite social and religious pressures.
 The two were interred together at a tomb in Chathian Wala.
 Although the Gulabdasis were neither Hindu nor Sikh, following the Partition of India, they were expelled from Chathian Wala by the now Muslim-majority populace in Pakistan.
 The sect subsequently fled to India where they settled in Haryana.

 In popular culture

-Piro's life has been the subject of two Indian plays – Piro Preman by Shahryar, and Shairi by Sawrajbir.
-Shairi was also performed by Pakistani theatre group Ajoka Theatre led by Madeeha Gauhar in Lahore and Amritsar.
+Piro's life has been the subject of two Indian plays – Piro Preman written by Shahryar in 1999, and Shairi written by Sawrajbir in 2004.
+Shairi was also performed by Pakistani theatre group Ajoka Theatre led by Madeeha Gauhar in Lahore and by the theatre group Manch Rang Manch in Amritsar.
 A member of the Gulabdasis, Vijender Das, has also compiled all of her writings and published a volumed called Sant Kavyitri Ma Piro (Saint Poetess Mother Piro), together with a comprehensive introduction to her life.